skrub-data/skrub/doc/encoding.rst

 either the native support of the model or the :obj:`~sklearn.preprocessing.OrdinalEncoder`.

 With linear models or unknown models, the default values of the different parameters are used.
 Therefore, the :obj:`GapEncoder` is used for high-cardinality categorical features and the :obj:`~sklearn.preprocessing.OneHotEncoder` for low-cardinality ones.
 If the final estimator does not support missing values, a :obj:`~sklearn.impute.SimpleImputer` is added before the final estimator.
-Those choices are not optimal but they are methodologically safe.
+Finally, a :obj:`~sklearn.preprocessing.StandardScaler` is added to the pipeline.
+Those choices may not be optimal in all cases but they are methodologically safe.

 .. _dirty_categories: